Ronnie Brewer

-Ronnie Brewer (born March 20, 1985) is an American former professional basketball player.
+Ronnie Brewer (born March 20, 1985) is an American former professional basketball player and currently an assistant coach.
 Brewer played collegiately at the University of Arkansas, where his father Ron Brewer was a star in the late 1970s.
 Brewer is known for having an unorthodox shooting technique, the result of a childhood water slide injury.

 The Utah Jazz selected him with the 14th pick of the 2006 NBA draft.

 College career

 Brewer played at Arkansas from 2003 to 2006 where he averaged 18.4 points, 4.8 rebounds, 3.3 assists, 2.6 steals, and 0.5 blocks.
 He also was 51–151 from three-point range and shot 75% from the free-throw line.

 Professional career

 Utah Jazz (2006–2010)

 Brewer was selected with the 14th pick in the 2006 NBA draft by the Utah Jazz.
 Brewer saw very limited playing time in his 2006–07 rookie season with Utah, appearing in only 56 games.
 However, after a strong performance in the 2007–08 preseason, he assumed the role of Utah's starting shooting guard.
 By mid-November 2007, he was averaging double figures in points and was among the NBA leaders in steals.
 He was later selected to play in the 2008 Rookie-Sophomore Game.
 On February 28, 2009, Brewer recorded a career-high 26 points, along with 7 rebounds and 4 steals against the Sacramento Kings.